 graph neural networks, geometric deep learning, deep learning for time series data, electronic health records, genetics, familial factors of disease

-Modeling family disease risk in EHRs with graph neural networks
+Modeling disease risk in families with graph neural networks

-Electronic health records (EHRs) for multiple generations present a new way to study health trends in families.
-In collaboration with the Institute of Molecular Medicine Finland we developed an AI system to analyse a network of over 7 million patients' EHR data.
-We show that a geometric deep learning approach is beneficial for modeling the shared genetic, environment and lifestyle factors that influence disease risk in families.
+Electronic health records (EHRs) spanning multiple generations present a new way for examining health trends in families.
+In collaboration with the Institute of Molecular Medicine Finland, an AI system was developed to analyze a network of over 7 million patients’ EHR data.
+The findings demonstrate that a geometric deep learning approach is beneficial for modeling the shared genetic, environmental, and lifestyle factors influencing disease risk in families.

 Learn More